-Department of Health and Human Services' regulations require that owners and renters receive equitable treatment under the LIHEAP program.
+DHHS' regulations require that owners and renters receive equitable treatment under the LIHEAP program.
 Therefore tenants, when referred, are considered eligible for Crisis services.
 However, on the basis of an implied warranty of habitability assumed by the landlord, prior to referral, appropriate action should be taken by the CAO to have furnace repair/replacement completed by the landlord.
 In all cases, agency may require prior permission from the landlord to enter the premises to provide Crisis Services.

-Department of Health and Human Services regulations allow LIHEAP benefits to only those households eligible under LIHEAP income guidelines; therefore, a heating system that supplies heat to those other than LIHEAP eligible clients (e.g., in a multi-unit dwelling) is not eligible for service under the LIHEAP Crisis component.
+DHHS regulations allow LIHEAP benefits to only those households eligible under LIHEAP income guidelines; therefore, a heating system that supplies heat to those other than LIHEAP eligible clients (e.g., in a multi-unit dwelling) is not eligible for service under the LIHEAP Crisis component.